heym-coder/heym-coder/README.md

 ## Main Heym repository

-This repository is the **Heym Codex profile**.
+This repository is the **Heym coder profile**.
 The canonical source code, releases, issues, discussions, documentation, and contribution workflow live in the main Heym repository:

 <div align="center">